Finite Population Identification and Design-Based Sensitivity Analysis: Design-Based Sensitivity Analysis

 \subsection{The Value of Randomization}

-In section \ref{sec:randomizationIdentification} we showed that, in a finite population of any size, randomization does not have any identifying power because it does not guarantee level of ex-post balance.
-This result is overly pessimistic, however, because it does not take into account the impact that randomization has on our \emph{beliefs} about balance.
-Our next result shows that we can obtain precise conclusions in large finite populations if we take these beliefs into account.
+In section \ref{sec:randomizationIdentification} we showed that, in any finite population, random assignment of treatment does not have any identifying power because it does not guarantee any particular level of ex-post balance.
+However, random assignment of treatment does impact our \emph{beliefs} about balance.
+This led to our construction of robust Bayesian credible sets above.
+Our next result shows that our set $\Theta_I(K(\alpha))$ yields tight conclusions about ATE in large populations.

 \begin{theorem} Consider a sequence of finite populations, $\{ (Y_i(0)_N, Y_i(1)_N) : i =1,\ldots,N \}$.
 Assume that for each $x \in \{0,1\}$ there is a constant $\mu(x) \in \R$ such that $\frac{1}{N} \sum_{i=1}^N Y_i(x)_N \rightarrow \mu(x)$ as $N \rightarrow \infty$.
 Suppose \ref{assump:boundedSupport1} holds and that the bounds $y_\text{min}$ and $y_\text{max}$ do not depend on $N$.
 Assume $N_1 / N \rightarrow \rho$ for some constant $\rho \in (0,1)$.
 Suppose that for each $N$, a vector of treatment assignments $\X_N$ is drawn from the random vector $\X_N^\text{new}$ that satisfies \ref{assump:uniformRandomization}.
 Then: